lucolvin/zero-for-outlook/README.md

 > [!TIP]
-> Find an issue?
+> Find a bug?
 Open an [issue](https://github.com/lucolvin/zero-for-outlook/issues/new/choose).

 > [!NOTE]
 > The docs including this README are extremely out of date.
 A docs site is currently being created.
 And will be updated here.